mindgruve/mg-reverse-proxy/README.md

             -> Generated webpage pulled from cache
             -> Returns response to user

-    Note: With a cached response, your application is not hit at all, and database is not querried.
+    Note: With a cached response, your application is not bootstrapped at all.
+This can dramatically reduce response times.

 ## Stores